ArtifexSoftware/MuPDF.NET/docs/page.rst

       .. note::

          1. Be aware that :meth:`Page.GetImages` may contain "dead" entries i.e. images, which the page **does not display**.
 This is no error, but intended by the PDF creator.
 No exception will be raised in this case, but an infinite rectangle is returned.
 You can avoid this from happening by executing :meth:`Page.clean_contents` before this method.
-         2. The image's "transformation matrix" is defined as the matrix, for which the expression `bbox / transform == fitz.Rect(0, 0, 1, 1)` is true, lookup details here: :ref:`ImageTransformation`.
+         2. The image's "transformation matrix" is defined as the matrix, for which the expression `bbox / transform == MuPDFRect(0, 0, 1, 1)` is true, lookup details here: :ref:`ImageTransformation`.

    .. index::
       pair: matrix; GetSvgImage

-   .. method:: GetSvgImage(Matrix matrix=fitz.Identity, int text_as_path=1)
+   .. method:: GetSvgImage(Matrix matrix=MuPDFIdentity, int text_as_path=1)

      Create an SVG image from the page.
 Only full page images are currently supported.

      :arg matrix_like matrix: a matrix, default is :ref:`Identity`.
      :arg bool text_as_path: -- controls how text is represented. *true* outputs each character as a series of elementary draw commands, which leads to a more precise text display in browsers, but a **very much larger** output for text-oriented pages.
 Display quality for *false* relies on the presence of the referenced fonts on the current system.
 For missing fonts, the internet browser will fall back to some default -- leading to unpleasant appearances.
 Choose *false* if you want to parse the text of the SVG.
-(New in v1.17.5)

      :returns: a UTF-8 encoded string that contains the image.
 Because SVG has XML syntax it can be saved in a text file, the standard extension is `.svg`.